 I vowed not to pursue computers in college because I didn’t want to be one of those kids who sat around all day staring at their computer (my younger me would laugh at what I do today).
 Instead I entered college and tried lots of different courses.
 I ended up as a philosophy major, and after taking an introductory computer science class, and realizing how much of an advantage I had from my hours spent in my parents’ basement hammering out code, I double majored in computer science.
 But still, I was not going to be a programmer.
 That was for suckers.

 I graduated during the dot-com boom and decided not to get a job at one of those never-going-to-be-successful startups.
 Instead I bummed around and eventually got a job at an accounting firm writing code while I applied for law school.
 I followed the wise philosophy: when in doubt, go to law school.
 I was in doubt and denial, and I saw law school as a way to avoid working for a few more years.

 I did well in law school discovering that the logical mind required for programming mixed with the writing skills of a philosophy major is an ideal formula for churning out legal briefs, arguments, and particularly law school exam essays.
 Like in college, I took a few computer science classes during law school (because what else was I supposed to do), and ended up with a Masters in Computer Engineering to go along with my Juris Doctorate degree.
 You know, because I was definitely not going to be a programmer or anything.

 It was when my wife discussed moving to Taiwan that I realized what it was I had been missing.
-I wanted to spend more time writing apps and this was my opportunity.
-It has been a wonderful few years doing this, and I created this space for me to share my passions and projects.
+I wanted to spend more time writing code and this was my opportunity.
+We moved to Taiwan in 2014 and it has been wonderful.
+I created this space to share my passions and projects.

 Hopefully you enjoyed my games or seen my apps or websites, or even used one of my many open source libraries.
 Whatever the connection, I would love to hear from you!
 Please drop me mail at firstname.lastname@example.org.